SalesCraft-Kyle-Na/posts/country-state-picklist/README.md

 ## Apex

+We talked about LWC, but how to do it in Apex?
+I found two solutions to get country-state dependent picklists.

+First of all, let's define a simple wrapper.
-Let's define a wrapper to keep the retrived address settings.
+It allows us to keep the address settings clean way.

 ```java
 public class Country {